 Making What I Want is a reminder to myself to pursue any and all of the things that interest and inspire me.
 It is a banner under which I create.
 It is a publishing company, a record label, and a motto.
 It allows me the freedom to have a life full of small, beautiful, rewarding things.
-There are plenty of tasks and chores that I may not like to do, but when viewed on the whole, any unpleasantness just serves to strengthen the good parts.
 I hope that "Making What I Want" does not come across as arrogant or boastful.
 I am here to make things.
 I live and work to find little moments of depth and amplify them.

 However, when making wine, I can not claim much responsibility for the life that transforms the fruit and sugar into an intoxicating, and occasionally tasty, drink.
-In this I feel most like a scientist by giving a little beast called yeast a happy home to do it's magic.
+In this I feel more like a pseudo-scientist - giving a little beast called yeast a happy home to do it's living magic.
 This feels like the simplest form of alchemy.

 This is what I do.
 This is what I want.
 I hope that I will always embrace change and listen to my world.